 where the blue circle is $\eta$, and the diamond block is $\psi$ (see Eq.~\eqref{eq:repr_cG_init_cong}).
 Conversely, any $\braket{L',\eta'}$ represented in the form of Eq.~\eqref{eq:Kan_left_unique} is a left Kan extension of $F$ along $K$.
 Thus, any functor isomorphic to $L$ is a left Kan extension.

-\begin{ex}{(co)limits are Kan extensions}{KanLimit} Consider the case of $\cD = \cOne$, in which $K$ is only one functor $!$ from $\cC$ to $\cOne$.
-A left Kan extension of $F$ along $!$ is equal to a universal morphism from $F$ to $\Endash \b ! = \Delta_\cC$ (recall Example~\ref{ex:FuncDelta}), i.e., a colimit of $F$.
+\begin{ex}{(co)limits are Kan extensions}{KanLimit} Consider the case of $\cD = \cOne$, in which $K$ is only one functor ${!}$ from $\cC$ to $\cOne$.
+A left Kan extension of $F$ along ${!}$ is equal to a universal morphism from $F$ to $\Endash \b {!} = \Delta_\cC$ (recall Example~\ref{ex:FuncDelta}), i.e., a colimit of $F$.
 This Kan extension is represented by

-The blue circle represents the unit of this Kan extension and the black circle represents a colimit cocone; they can be identified.
+The left blue circle represents the unit of this Kan extension and the right blue circle represents a colimit cocone; they can be identified.
 Therefore, a colimit is a special case of a left Kan extension.
 Dually, a limit is a special case of a right Kan extension. \end{ex}

 \begin{ex}{the Yoneda lemma}{} From Example~\ref{ex:ReprYonedaUniv}, since $\braket{\yoneda{c},\id_c}$ is a universal morphism from $\{*\} \in \Set$ to $\ev_c = \Endash \b c \colon \Func{\cC}{\Set} \to \Set$, it is a left Kan extension of $\{*\}$ along $c$.
 The right-hand side of the symbol ``$\Leftrightarrow$'' in Eq.~\eqref{eq:repr_yoneda_init3} corresponds to Eq.~\eqref{eq:Kan_left_universal}. \end{ex}